Stonesjtu/Pytorch-NCE/README.md

 Please run `pip install -r requirements` first to see if you have the required python lib.
 - `tqdm` is used for process bar during training
+- `dill` is a more flexible replacement for pickle

 ### NCE related Arguments